sigasi/sigasi_insights/manual/tools.md

 expected to be pre-compiled.
 Contact [support@sigasi.com](mailto:support@sigasi.com) if you want to add more libraries to this list.

-If your project root contains a `modelsim.ini` file , Sigasi Studio will add this file to the `vcom` command with `-modelsimini`.
+If your project root contains a `modelsim.ini` file, Sigasi Studio will add this file to the `vcom` command with `-modelsimini`.
 This allows you to configure custom settings for Mentor’s `vcom`.